alexdieu/Rwi-Cracking/README.md

 YOU HAVE TO RUN ONE OF THESE PROGRAMS IN RWIconEditor FOLDER ELSE IT WON'T WORK !

-edit : just ad shorcut of Patcher.bat on your desktop ;)
+edit : just ad shorcut of Patcher.bat or Patcher.py OR resetGUI.py on your desktop ;)